KDE/heaptrack/README.md

 The heaptrack data collector and the simplistic `heaptrack_print` analyzer depend on the following libraries:

-- boost 1.41 or higher: iostream, program_options
+- boost 1.41 or higher: iostreams, program_options
 - libunwind
 - elfutils: libdwarf